emberjs/data/guides/manual/1-overview.md

 </template>
 ```

-Web clients are like high-latency, remotely distributed, often-stale partial replicas of server state - but requests using WarpDrive utilize an [advanced relational cache](./5-caching.md) that simplifies these problems, solving them when it can and providing intelligent escape valves for when it can't so that no matter what you can quickly get the data you need in the right state.
+**Web clients are like high-latency, remotely distributed, often-stale partial replicas of server state**.
+WarpDrive provides an [advanced relational cache](./5-caching.md) that simplifies these problems--solving them when it can and providing intelligent escape valves for when it can't.
+No matter what, you can quickly **get the data you need in the right state**.

 WarpDrive's reactive objects transform raw cached data into rich, reactive data.
 The resulting objects are immutable, always displaying the latest state in the cache while preventing accidental or unsafe mutation in your app.
 The output and [transformation](./concepts/transformation.md) is controlled by a simple JSON [ResourceSchema](./concepts/schemas.md).